-As the monounsaturated fatty acids in avocados also support the absorption of other beneficial fat-soluble antioxidants, such as beta-carotene, adding avocados to your diet may help to reduce the risk of developing age-related macular degeneration.
+The monounsaturated fatty acids in avocados also support the absorption of other beneficial fat-soluble antioxidants, such as beta carotene.
+As a result, adding avocados to the diet may help reduce the risk of developing age-related macular degeneration.

-Vitamin K is often overshadowed by calcium and vitamin D when thinking of nutrients important for maintaining healthy bones, however, eating a diet with adequate vitamin K can support bone health by increasing calcium absorption and reducing urinary excretion of calcium.
+This nutrient is often overlooked but is essential for bone health.
+Taking in enough vitamin K can support bone health by increasing calcium absorption and reducing the urinary excretion of calcium.

-Foods containing high levels of folate may help to decrease the risk of depression because folate helps to prevent the build-up of homocysteine, a substance that can impair circulation and delivery of nutrients to the brain.
+Folate helps prevent the buildup of homocysteine, a substance that can impair circulation and delivery of nutrients to the brain.

 9. Natural detoxification